 WSO2 shall apply the Service Credits against the Monthly Charges for the affected production environment paid by the Subscriber.
 Pre-production environments are not eligible for Services Credits.
 Service Credits shall not entitle the Subscriber to any refund or other payment from WSO2.
 Service Credits may not be transferred or applied to any other account.
-Unless otherwise provided in the Subscription Agreement, the Subscriber's sole and exclusive remedy for any unavailability or non-performance of the WSO2 Managed Cloud Service or other failure by WSO2 to provide the WSO2 Managed Cloud Service is the receipt of a Service Credit (if eligible) in accordance with the terms of this WSO2 Managed Cloud Policy and Service Level Agreement, or termination and suspension of the Subscriber's use of the Managed Cloud Service in accordance with the terms of the Subscription Agreement.
+Unless otherwise provided in the Subscription Agreement, the Subscriber's sole and exclusive remedy for any unavailability or non-performance of the WSO2 Managed Services or other failure by WSO2 to provide the WSO2 Managed Services is the receipt of a Service Credit (if eligible) in accordance with the terms of this WSO2 Managed Services Policy and Service Level Agreement, or termination and suspension of the Subscriber's use of the Managed Services in accordance with the terms of the Subscription Agreement.

 WSO2 will proactively monitor and include any entitlement by the Subscriber for Service Credits in each monthly statement and shall apply any approved Service Credits to the next billing cycle.
 The Subscriber may dispute the service credit entitlement within 15 days of receiving the monthly statement by submitting anonymized logs showing the time and date of additional outages.
 WSO2 shall apply or reject the claim within 15 days of claim receipt.

-The Service Commitment does not apply to any unavailability, suspension or termination of WSO2 Managed Cloud, or any other WSO2 Managed Cloud performance issues:
+The Service Commitment does not apply to any unavailability, suspension or termination of WSO2 Managed Services, or any other WSO2 Managed Services performance issues:

-- that result from a suspension by WSO2 in accordance with the terms of the Subscriptino Agreement;
+- that result from a suspension by WSO2 in accordance with the terms of the Subscription Agreement;

 - that result from access to a Service in violation of the terms of the Subscription Agreement;

-- that result from quotas limiting the WSO2 Managed Cloud Service in accordance with the terms of the Subscription Agreement;
+- that result from quotas limiting the WSO2 Managed Services in accordance with the terms of the Subscription Agreement;

 - that occur during periods of Scheduled Maintenance;